bigfix/developer.bigfix.com/site/reference/world.md

 # custom bes fixlet : bes fixlet

-This inspector iterates over all of the fixlet objects, only returning fixlets where &amp;quot;custom flag&amp;quot; is TRUE.
+This inspector iterates over all of the fixlet objects, only returning fixlets where "custom flag" is TRUE.

 # custom bes fixlet set : bes fixlet set

-This inspector iterates over all of the fixlet objects, only returning sets of fixlets where &amp;quot;custom flag&amp;quot; is TRUE.
+This inspector iterates over all of the fixlet objects, only returning sets of fixlets where "custom flag" is TRUE.

 # custom firewall scope : firewall scope